nick8787/post-hub-documentation/README.md

 ## ⚙️ Project Overview

-Post-Wave is a microservices-based platform that enables users to register, create posts and comments, and track all actions performed on the platform.
-The project serves as a learning tool for understanding microservices architecture, integration, and deployment.
+**Post-Hub**  is a demo project created for my Udemy course to demonstrate how microservices work in practice.
+It lets users register, log in, create posts and comments, and shows how services communicate via Kafka and are secured with JWT.

+## 🔍 What the project does

+- User registration and login
+- Post and comment creation
+- Action logging via Kafka
+- Secure endpoints using JWT
+- Web access via Gateway and Nginx
+- Full microservices architecture + CI/CD deployment

 ## 🛠️ Tech Stack